 In order to be competitive and maintenance of relationship with the‘Shop Top’, the company should work closely with the designers in order to produce products in accordance with the present fashion trends.
 The company should first identify the potential customers and then should develop a product responsive to the needs of the customers.
 Further, the optimization of the features of the product should meet the requirements of the company as well as the product.
 In addition, development of such processes should be focused that could efficiently produce resulting in the low production cost (Slack et al. 2008).

 For a detailed discussion on the adoption of new techniques resulting in low prices and superior quality products in accordance with the customer’s requirement, a meeting is required for making a proper plan in order to be competitive in the market.
-Get dissertation online from professionals
+Hire the best assignment writer by Get Writer Help

 Five Stakeholder Groups in IBM